Raphsodyz/SpaceDevs/README.md

 ## Overview

 This project is a Rest Web Api for the Space Launch List of the https://ll.thespacedevs.com/2.1.0/swagger.
 It has a complete CRUD, fuzzy text search and his own database that's feed from llapi.
+This API will not have a limitations like spacedevs API that blocks after 15 requests.
+The data is stored with you.

 ## Technologies
 - .Net 7.0